YilinDb/ncaa_volleyball_simulator/README.md

 ## 🎯 Overview

-This simulator enables season simulations for NCAA Division III Women’s Volleyball teams.
+This simulator enables season simulations for NCAA Division III Women’s Volleyball teams, and it returns simulated NPIs at the end.

 ---